robertohdz98/Learning-Repository/README.md

-# Learning
+# Learning Repository
-This is a repository to store some learning code
+This is a repository to store some learning code.

+* Python-Basics
+* Prolog